eigenhombre/sortest/README.md

 borrows a module-loading utility from Nose (and therefore has `nose` as a requirement) but otherwise stands alone.

+The first time through, tests are run in discovery order, but `sortest` remembers the test speeds for subsequent passes, and runs the fastest ones first after that (assuming no tests fail).

 ## Installation

     pip install sortest  # Or easy_install sortest

 ## Example Usage

+At the bash prompt:

+    cd /path/to/my/great/source/code
+    sortest

 In your Python test program: